 10. Ramoji Film City

-The largest film city in the world and among the most popular tourist destinations in the city.
+The largest film city in the world is one of the must-visit places to visit in Hyderabad and among the most popular tourist destinations in the city.
 Doesn’t need much of an explanation.
 A must visit, for sure!

 11. Karman Ghat Hanuman Temple